Fossils and Las Hoyas

 Biological form and shape analysis

-Using Geometric Morphometrics, we've studied multiple aspects of the evolution of organisms, such as assessing the effect of feeding behavior in the evolution of the avian beak shape.
+Using Geometric Morphometrics, we've studied multiple aspects of the evolution of organisms, such as the skull of birds.

 Morphospace of raptor skull shape evolution